Ichoran/teensy-stimulus/README.md

 ### Error States

-The Teensy Stimulus state machine contains a single error state.
+The Ticklish state machine contains a single error state.
 The machine can enter this state in response to invalid input that is dangerous to ignore: placing an invalid request, trying to specify more states than are allowed, or setting parameters into an already-running protocol.
 When in an error state, the system will accept commands but not parse any of them save for `~@` which will return `~!` if there is an error (that command will return `~.` when there is no error and is awaiting commands, `~*` when running, and `~/` when finished running but not reset); for `~#` which will report the error state (as `$error message here\n` where the message hopefully contains some information about what went wrong); and for `~.` which will reset and clear the error state (at which point it can no longer be read out).

 ### Executing and Querying a Stimulation Protocol